Lower Back Pain

 - Difficulty standing up straight, walking, or going from standing to sitting

-Back pain is a common problem that affects most people at some point in their life.
+Back pain is a common problem that affects most people at some point in their life and responds very well to osteopathy and acupuncture.
 It may be caused by bad posture while sitting or standing, bending awkwardly, or lifting incorrectly.
 It’s not generally caused by a serious condition.

 Causes of Lower Back Pain